Sisters of St Joseph of the Sacred Heart: 1883: Sister Bernard becomes SG

-1889–1909: illness and death of Mary MacKillop
+1889–1909: Illness and death of Mary MacKillop

 After the death of Mother Bernard, MacKillop was once more elected unopposed as superior general in 1899, a position she held until her own death.
 During the later years of her life she had many problems with her health which continued to deteriorate.
 She suffered from rheumatism and after a stroke in Auckland, New Zealand, in 1902, became paralysed on her right side.
 For seven years she had to rely on a wheelchair to move around, but her speech and mind were as good as ever and her letter writing had continued unabated after she learned to write with her left hand.
 Even after suffering the stroke, she inspired enough confidence among the Josephites that she was re-elected in 1905.

 MacKillop died on 8 August 1909 in the Josephite convent in North Sydney.
-The Archbishop of Sydney, Cardinal Moran, stated that: "I consider this day to have assisted at the deathbed of a Saint."
+The Archbishop of Sydney, Cardinal Moran, stated that he had that day "assisted at the deathbed of a Saint".
 She was laid to rest at the Gore Hill Cemetery, a few kilometres up the Pacific Highway from North Sydney.
 After MacKillop's burial, people continually took earth from around her grave.
 As a result, her remains were exhumed and transferred on 27 January 1914 to a vault before the altar of the Virgin Mary in the newly built memorial chapel on Mount Street, Sydney.
 The vault was a gift of Joanna Barr Smith, a lifelong friend and admiring Presbyterian.

 20th century

-The wide network of schools and community aid organisations established by the sisters continued to expand throughout Australasia and elsewhere during the 20th century.
+The wide network of schools and community aid organisations established by the Sisters continued to expand throughout Australasia and elsewhere during the 20th century.
 While vocations within Australia suffered along with other religious institutes in the latter 20th century, its work continued and global recognition came with the canonisation of Mary MacKillop in 2010.

-St Aidan's Catholic Primary School in Rooty Hill in Western Sydney was opened in 1907 and run by the Sisters of St Joseph.
-The Sisters would travel to the school from neighbouring suburb of St Mary's until a horse and sulky was purchased for their travel.
-The Sisters of St Joseph ran the school until 1969 when the running of the school was transferred to the Franciscan Monks of Mary.